OfficeDev/PnP-Guidance/articles/development-experience-tenant-apponly-permissions-in-sharepoint-online.md

 ### Step 3: Update your manifest and web.config
-In your Visual Studio solution now update your manifest and web.config with the client id that you created in step 1.
+In your Visual Studio solution, update your manifest and web.config with the client id that you created in step 1.
 ![](http://i.imgur.com/fKkLIde.png)